-1. Florence: See a sunset from Piazzale Michelangelo
+1. Free in Florence: See a sunset from Piazzale Michelangelo

 Located a swift twenty minute walk from Florence’s city centre, Piazzale Michelangelo affords anybody who goes there one of the most breathtaking views in the whole of Italy.
 It’s also where you’ll find one of the city’s ‘fake Davids’.
 And while visiting there during the day is one thing, catching a sunset from this square on a summer’s evening..